kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 If this is your first time creating the cluster, the kubelet on each minion schedules a number of docker pull requests to fetch prerequisite images.
 This can take some time and as a result may delay your initial pod getting provisioned.

-#### I changed Kubernetes code, but its not running!
+#### I changed Kubernetes code, but it's not running!

 Are you sure there was no build error?
 After running $ vagrant provision, scroll up and ensure that each Salt state was completed successfully on each box in the cluster.
-Its very likely you see a build error due to an error in your source files!
+It's very likely you see a build error due to an error in your source files!